 Although it can be and hopefully will be interesting to learn about work and creative processes, these individuals are people.
 So don’t be afraid to ask one or two personal questions.
 Needless to say there is also a line here, but try to offer up an opportunity for them to share a bit more about their personality.
 Almost everyone has interests outside of work.
 Keep it human and make the interview an enjoyable experience.

 Conducting an interview through email is usually far more convenient, practical, and thoughtful than an interview over Skype or in person.
 Particularly if the interviewee is not a native English speaker.
 That’s not to say it’s better though.
 Following-up on responses is far more time-consuming and bothersome over email than adapting in the moment during a live conversation, where you can go off-script to dive into areas you hadn’t planned.
 That can often lead to an even more compelling interview.
 Plus, it flows better as a conversation rather than a more rigid template.
+A useful approach is to send questions ahead of a live interview, so the interviewee has time to prepare some notes on how to answer questions during the discussion.

 I think it largely depends on your character and how you interact with people on a daily basis that will determine your preference on how you conduct or participate in interviews.